Forge Shopping Centre stores, Parkhead Glasgow shops, Scotland retail refurbishment news, Building units

 Stage: Completed November 2008

 Forge Shopping Centre at Parkhead images / information from Povall Worthington Architects

 Povall Worthington – designers of this Scottish retail property development.

 Building: Scott, Brownrigg and Turner

 Apollo Real Estate, with joint venture partners Portfolio Holdings, David Henderson-Williams and Rob Cossey, has agreed the sale of the Forge Shopping Centre in Parkhead, Glasgow to Grosvenor – announced today (5 Aug 2004).

 The 453,000 sq ft Forge Centre scheme becomes the latest addition to the Grosvenor Shopping Centre Fund, taking the fund’s net asset value to £500m.

-The Forge Shopping Centre occupies a dominant position in the East of the city.
-First opened in 1988, the centre now has more than 80 retail units - including the recently opened Dunnes Stores - and an Asda superstore, Littlewoods, seven-screen UCS Cinema complex and 1800 car parking spaces.
+This East End retail development occupies a dominant position in the East of the city.
+First opened in 1988, the centre now has more than 80 retail units – including the recently opened Dunnes Stores – and an Asda superstore, Littlewoods, seven-screen UCS Cinema complex and 1800 car parking spaces.